csubhodeep/dnl_task/README.md

 This application is made of 3 micro-services:
 1. A web scraper service that scrapes the data from the website and stores it in a database.
-2. A database service that stores the scraped data.
+2. A database service that stores the data scraped by the scraper service.
-3. A web service that exposes the scraped data stored in the database through an API endpoint.
+3. A web service that exposes the scraped data stored in the database through a queryable API endpoint.

 Hence, to start the application we need to start all the 3 services.
 This should be done using [`docker-compose`](https://docs.docker.com/compose/) as following: